jaideepheer/MinecraftForge-BotAPI/README_forge.txt

 (./gradlew eclipse if you are on Mac/Linux)

-If you preffer to use IntelliJ, steps are a little different.
+If you prefer to use IntelliJ, steps are a little different.

 1. Open IDEA, and import project.